WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ## Introduction
 Werewolves Revamped is automated using "formalization" - i.e. all roles and similiar are written in a formal way in a custom language (WWRF) which can be interpreted by the bot.

-WWRF is designed with a "Trigger > Condition > Action" model: there are certains events that emit a "trigger" (a phase starting, a player being killed, etc) and their game "actions" which change the game state and my emit triggers themselves (e.g. killing a player, creating a group, manipulating voting values).
+WWRF is designed with a "Trigger > Condition > Action" model: there are certains events that emit a "trigger" (a phase starting, a player being killed, etc) and there are game "actions" which change the game state and my emit triggers themselves (e.g. killing a player, creating a group, manipulating voting values).
 All elements in WWR are designed by combining triggers and actions (and optionally including conditions that limit the execution of the action to certain cases).
 Actions are differentiated between prompting actions, which prompt the player for an input and are only executed once such an input is provided and automatic actions which are executed without player interaction (and potentially even without the players knowledge)

 For example, the Fortune Teller has a prompting investigation actions which is triggered by the night starting.
 The Wolf Cub has an automatic poll creating action which is triggered by their death.